legrego/homeassistant-elasticsearch/CONTRIBUTING.md

 ./scripts/test
 ```

+### Updating snapshots
+If you've made a change to code that impacts a snapshot, your test will fail and the snapshot needs to be updated.
+To update snapshots run /bin/bash ./scripts/update_snapshots

+Or in vscode you can run one of the two update snapshot tasks by opening the command pallete with cmd + p (or ctrl + p), and type `task Update` to see the tasks related to updating snapshots.

 ### Linting
+In the devcontainer, linting and formatting runs on save and linting errors are showed as PROBLEMS in vscode.

+To invoke a full lint/format, in vscode open the command pallete with cmd + p (or ctrl + p), and type `task Lint`.

-Use `./scripts/lint` to invoke the project linter.
+Alternatively use `./scripts/lint` to invoke the project linter.
 You must be within the virtual environment where project dependencies are installed:

 ```sh
 poetry run ./scripts/lint